World Cup 2022 odds: Favorites, underdogs, quarterfinal games

 Quarterfinal schedule

-Match 58 – Friday, December 9: Croatia vs Brazil (preview) – Education City Stadium, Al Rayyan – 10am
+Match 58 – Friday, December 9: Croatia 1-1 Brazil (Croatia wins 4-2 on penalties) – Education City Stadium, Al Rayyan

-Match 57 – Friday, December 9: Netherlands vs Argentina (preview) – Lusail Iconic Stadium, Lusail – 2pm
+Match 57 – Friday, December 9: Netherlands 2-2 Argentina (Argentina wins 4-3 on penalties) – Lusail Iconic Stadium, Lusail

-Match 60 – Saturday, December 10: Morocco vs Portugal (preview) – Al Thumama Stadium, Doha – 10am
+Match 60 – Saturday, December 10: Morocco vs Portugal (live) – Al Thumama Stadium, Doha – 10am

-Match 59 – Saturday, December 10: England vs France (preview) – Al Bayt Stadium, Al Khor – 2pm
+Match 59 – Saturday, December 10: England vs France (live) – Al Bayt Stadium, Al Khor – 2pm

 Semifinal schedule